Cookies on the Healthspan site

 If you need to supplement iron, do take some vitamin C alongside your iron tablets to support absorption.
 500mg up to three times per day with every iron tablet is usually advised.

 Another simple nutrient deficiency that is easy to test for, and manage, when it comes to menopausal hair loss is vitamin B12.
 Risk factors include heavy or prolonged periods, as well as gastric surgery, use of acid reflux medication, and vegan or vegetarian diets.
 Alongside hair loss, symptoms of B12 deficiency include mouth ulcers, palpitations, low appetite, poor memory and tingling hands or feet.

-Vitamin B12 is vital for cell division, red blood cell production and metabolism (energy production), which is how it can affect hair quality, due to the need for B12 in all cell processes required to produce new hair, and promote hair growth.
+Vitamin B12 supports the maintenance of normal bones, teeth, hair, skin and nails.
 Animal foods are the only sources of B12, including meat, fish, eggs and dairy.
 Vegans need to rely on fortified foods (such as cereals, yeast extract, soya products) and B12 supplements.
 The recommended daily amount for B12 in the UK is 1.5mcg per day, however this is not enough to correct a deficiency.

 If you have a blood test and find you are deficient in B12, your GP may discuss B12 injections with you.
 Alternatively, a sublingual B12 supplement of 1000mcg is advised, alongside a diet rich in B12 foods or fortified foods.

 If you do discover you are low in iron stores or B12, it can take some time to correct these deficiencies.
 Try to be patient, because once these levels are corrected, you may find your hair begins to thicken and regrow after several months.